 Carson & Barnes

 Carson & Barnes calls itself the World’s Biggest Big Top Show.
 For more than 80 years, the Carson & Barnes circus (based in Hugo, Oklahoma) has brought traditional circus acts (aerialists, acrobats, clowns, etc.), domestic and exotic animal presentations to audiences of all ages.
 Carson & Barnes books a limited number of performances each year but the schedule is always changing—the circus is also available for hire by municipalities, community organizations and charities to create family events and fundraisers.

 Carson & Barnes complies with all regulations to ensure the safety and welfare of their performing animals as well as show entertainers and audience members.
 Tickets are available online or in person; discount coupons and free ticket vouchers may be available.
-For more information, contact Carson & Barnes Circus at 580-743-7292 or visit their website.
+For more information, visit the Carson & Barnes website.

 In Oakland and San Francisco, California, Circus Bella features "Circus in the Park."
 With rope-walking, single trapeze, juggling, hula hoop spins, contortions and more (no animals), this one-ring circus under the open-air sky schedules many free performances throughout the season; fairs, festivals, community events, and the like.
 Performances, with live music, are anywhere from 20 to 90 minutes, depending on location and event.
 For scheduling and other information, visit their website.

 Based in St. Louis, Missouri, Circus Flora presents aerial and floor acts under a Big Top in various locations; trapeze, clowns, acrobatics and more.
 The show works with community organizations to bring instruction and entertainment to underprivileged children and their families.
 Check it out on their website.

 Circo Hermanos Caballero